 It just won’t work unless you do some active learning first.

-This is a form of instruction known as passive learning.
 Other forms of passive learning include listening to lectures and rote memorization.
 With passive learning, the student doesn’t receive any feedback from an instructor.
-The brain is exposed to the material and the hope is that something sticks.
+The brain is exposed to the material, and the hope is something sticks.

-Passive learning can’t be your whole strategy, not if you actually hope to master the material.
+Passive learning can’t be your whole strategy, not if you hope to master the material.